admaskinfu/playwright-java-ecom-framework/JENKINS_SETUP.md

 ### Common Issues

 1. **Java Version Mismatch**
-   - Ensure Jenkins agents have Java 17 installed
+   - Ensure Jenkins agents have Java 17 manually installed
    - Check `JAVA_HOME` environment variable
+   - Run `java -version` to verify installation

-2. **Maven Dependencies**
+2. **Maven Not Found**
-   - Verify Maven is installed and accessible
+   - Ensure Maven is manually installed on Jenkins agent
+   - Run `mvn --version` to verify installation
-   - Check Maven settings.xml configuration
+   - Check Maven is in PATH environment variable

 3. **Playwright Browsers**
-   - Browsers are installed automatically during test execution
+   - Browsers are installed automatically during test execution via Maven
    - Ensure sufficient disk space for browser binaries
+   - Check Maven can download and install browsers

 4. **API Credentials**
    - Verify credentials are properly configured in Jenkins
-   - Check credential IDs match the Jenkinsfile
+   - Check credential IDs match the Jenkinsfile (`API_CONSUMER_KEY`, `API_CONSUMER_SECRET`)

+5. **Docker Container Issues**
+   - If using Docker, ensure Java and Maven are installed in the container
+   - Container changes may be lost on restart - consider using a custom image

 ### Logs Location